 Wendover Church of England Junior School is a large junior school set in delightful surroundings.
-We share a campus with the John Hampden School and John Colet Academy; we work closely with both organisations to provide smooth transition and progression between the phases of education.
+We share a campus with John Hampden Infant School and John Colet Academy; we work closely with both organisations to provide smooth transition and progression between the phases of education.

 We are a successful school with a purposeful atmosphere and a strong sense of community.
-Our aims and values are underpinned by Christian belief and practice; we expect all members of our community to model our school values - Respect, Responsibility, Reflection and Resilience.
+Our aims and values are underpinned by Christian belief and practice; we expect all members of our community to demonstrate the values which the children have selected - Respect, Responsibility, Reflection and Resilience.
+Relationships between members of our community are good as a result of the school values and our belief in a restorative practice to behaviour management.
 The school provides an excellent environment for learning where expectations are high for both achievement and behaviour.
-We want all of our children to develop life-long skills and positive dispositions towards learning: these include valuing effort, resilience, collaboration and respecting other viewpoints.
-We want our pupils to develop a growth mind-set culture and be able to talk confidently about their learning and success.
-Our restorative approach to behaviour management encourages the taking of responsibility and results in highly positive relationships.
+We want all of our children to develop life-long learning skills and positive dispositions towards learning: these include resilience, trying your best, working collaboratively and celebrating success.
+We are fast developing our growth mindset culture and our pupils talk confidently about their learning and success.

-I consider it a real privilege to be a member of this school family and a team that continually improves the life chances of our young people.
+I consider it a real privilege to be a member of this school family and lead the continual work to improve the life chances of our young people.
+If you would like to know more or visit us, please do not hesitate to contact the school office.

-Gareth Kynaston

-Headteacher
+Gareth Mirams Headteacher